Phoebe Buffay: Production

 Phoebe's pregnancy during Season 4 was to account for Lisa Kudrow's actual pregnancy.

 Casting

 Ellen DeGeneres, Kathy Griffin, Jane Lynch, and Megan Mullally all auditioned for the role of Phoebe.
 Lisa Kudrow won the role because the producers liked her recurring role as Ursula, the waitress in Mad About You.
-The characters were connected to make them twin sisters.
-The producers said they liked the elements of Lisa in Ursula, but they needed Phoebe to be a lot more humorous.

 Reception

 Kudrow received critical acclaim for playing her character, including a Primetime Emmy Award, a Screen Actors Guild Award, a Satellite Award, and an American Comedy Award, as well as a Golden Globe Award nomination.

 Entertainment Weekly voted Phoebe Buffay on Friends as Lisa Kudrow's best performance.

+Image noted five reasons why it claimed that Phoebe Buffay is the best character on friends: